Blog

 Built-up Roofing (BUR)

-Built-up roofing, also known as tar and gravel roofing, is a traditional commercial roofing system consisting of multiple layers of bitumen (asphalt or coal tar) alternated with reinforcing fabric and topped with a layer of gravel or mineral granules.
-BUR systems are known for their durability, water resistance, and ability to withstand foot traffic, making them a popular choice for low-slope or flat roofs.
+Built-up roofing, often called tar and gravel roofing, is a classic commercial roofing system.
+It consists of several layers of bitumen, which can be asphalt or coal tar.
+These layers are alternated with reinforcing fabric and finished with a layer of gravel or mineral granules.

 Modified Bitumen Roofing